Total variation error bounds for geometric approximation

 \section{Application to the uniform attachment random graph model}

 Let $G_n$ be a directed random graph on $n$ nodes defined by the following recursive construction.
-Initially the graph starts with one node with a single loop where one end of the loop contributes to the ``in-degree" and the other to the ``out-degree."
+Initially the graph starts with one node with a single loop, where one end of the loop contributes to the ``in-degree'' and the other to the ``out-degree.''
 Now, for $2\leq m\leq n$, given the graph with $m-1$ nodes, add node $m$ along with an edge directed from $m$ to a node chosen uniformly at random among the $m$ nodes present.
 Note that this model allows edges connecting a node with itself.
 This random graph model is referred to as uniform attachment.

-This model has been well studied, and it was shown in \cite{Bollobas2001} that if $W$ is equal to the in-degree of a node chosen uniformly at random from $G_n$, then $W$ converges to a geometric distribution (starting at 0) with parameter $1/2$ as $n\rightarrow \infty.$ We will give an explicit bound on the total variation distance between the distribution of $W$ and the geometric distribution that yields this asymptotic.
-Some related results for this and other random graph models were given using Stein's method in \cite{Ford2009}, where the author obtained the same rate found in our result below (but with larger constant) using an ad hoc analysis of the model.
-As we will see, our framework grants easy access to the result of \cite{Ford2009} for this model.
-It's worthwhile noting that this type of result is not obtainable using exponential approximation.
+This model has been well studied, and it was shown in \cite {Bollobas2001} that if $W$ is equal to the in-degree of a node chosen uniformly at random from $G_n$, then $W$ converges to a geometric distribution (starting at 0) with parameter $1/2$ as $n\rightarrow\infty.$ We will give an explicit bound on the total variation distance between the distribution of $W$ and the geometric distribution that yields this asymptotic.

+The same result, but with a larger constant, was obtained in \cite {Ford2009}, where the author uses Stein's method an ad hoc analysis of the model.